jedinym/sqc-text/main.typ

 - `s3:ObjectCreated:CompleteMultipartUpload` which occurs when an object larger than 5MiB is added to a bucket.

-== Miscellaneous
+// == Miscellaneous
-In this section, we introduce the tools and libraries that are not the core of the solution.
+// In this section, we introduce the tools and libraries that are not the core of
+// the solution.
+//

 #pagebreak()
 = Implementation
-The result of this thesis is a validation service (SQC) alongside a corresponding Python library, SQCLib.
+The result of this thesis is a validation service called _Structure Quality Control_ (SQC) alongside a corresponding Python library, SQCLib.
 The source code is available in the _sb-ncbr_ (Structural bioinformatics research group at National Centre for Biomolecular Research) organization on GitHub for both SQC
 #footnote[https://github.com/sb-ncbr/sqc] and SQCLib
 #footnote[https://github.com/sb-ncbr/sqclib].